stratsys/Ernst/README.md

 ### Layout

 Layout is not always a pure CSS problem.
-Sometimes you need some scripting to help you out, other times there are a great number of accessibility concers that needs to be addressed.
+Sometimes you need some scripting to help you out, other times there are a great number of accessibility concerns that needs to be addressed.

 * `<layout-modal/>`
 * `<layout-sticky/>`